openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/docs/components/schema/additional_properties_class.AdditionalPropertiesClass.md

 ------------ | ------------- | ------------- | ------------- | -------------
 **any_string_name** | dict, frozendict.frozendict, str, datetime.date, datetime.datetime, uuid.UUID, int, float, decimal.Decimal, bool, None, list, tuple, bytes, io.FileIO, io.BufferedReader,  | frozendict.frozendict, str, decimal.Decimal, BoolClass, NoneClass, tuple, bytes, io.FileIO | any string name can be used but the value must be the correct type | [optional]

-<a id="additionalpropertiesclass-properties-mapproperty-properties-mapofmapproperty-additionalproperties-properties-mapwithundeclaredpropertiesanytype1-properties-mapwithundeclaredpropertiesanytype2-properties-mapwithundeclaredpropertiesanytype3-properties-emptymap"></a>
+<a id="additionalpropertiesclass-properties-emptymap"></a>
-# AdditionalPropertiesClass properties MapProperty properties MapOfMapProperty AdditionalProperties properties MapWithUndeclaredPropertiesAnytype1 properties MapWithUndeclaredPropertiesAnytype2 properties MapWithUndeclaredPropertiesAnytype3 properties EmptyMap
+# AdditionalPropertiesClass properties EmptyMap

 ## Description
 an object with no declared properties and no undeclared properties, hence it&#x27;s an empty map.